 connecting psychotherapy and spiritual growth for human awakening

-Individual Sessions: 130 euros per hour
+Individual Sessions: 170 euros per 50 minute session

-Couples Counseling: 160 euros per hour
+Couples Counseling: 200 euros per 50 minute session

 Please allow 10–15 minutes to record important insights, key themes and life statements after your session.
 Therapy and inner work has an in-visible quality, so keeping a record helps you to give it substance, review what you have done, and grow in awareness of your process by relating and connecting personal issues.
 I encourage you to keep a notebook specifically for your therapy and inner work, as well as dreams, thoughts and insights that you have between sessions.
-If we are counseling by Skype or telephone, please follow the same principles after your session.

 Your appointment time is a commitment you should adhere to to maximize the effectiveness of your therapy.
 The outside world reflects our resistance to change.
 Particularly in times of breakthrough or strong insight, another commitment, a clashing appointment, or a friend or relative’s visit will seem to be more important than your session.
 Prioritizing your therapy in these circumstances reflects your commitment to yourself and your process.